 We know that diabetes is a state of inflammation, and many of the above items combat that.
 These items try to incorporate in your culinary adventures as well.

-- Basil-Helps to lower blood sugar, try it in pasta or pesto
+Helps to lower blood sugar, try it in pasta or pesto.

-- Garlic-Garlic combats cytokines that cause the largest inflammation response in the body.
-Garlic is great sautéed into any dish, stir-fried, Italian dishes, or roasted for a spread.
+Garlic combats cytokines that cause the largest inflammation response in the body.
+It is great sautéed into any dish, stir-fried, Italian dishes, or roasted for a spread.

 Before Western medicine, people utilized plants such as herbs and barks as remedies.
 These items that the environment provided treated ailments and pain.